orbitalquark/textadept/docs/api.md

 The alternative string representations of characters.
   Representations are displayed in the same way control characters are.
 Use the empty string for the '\0' character when assigning its representation.
-  Characters are strings, not numeric codes.
+  Characters are strings, not numeric codes, and can be multi-byte characters.
   Call [`view.clear_representation()`](#view.clear_representation) to remove a representation.

 <a id="view.rgba_image_height"></a>